April Adult Programs

 Kaleidoscope Book Club

-March’s Theme: We March — Rights, Resistance, & the Fight Forward.
+April’s Theme: Queer Earth: Stories Rooted in Land, Water, and Survival.
+Celebrate Earth Day with a book that explores the connection between queer lives and the natural world.
+Choose a book by an LGBTQ+ author, featuring LGBTQ+ characters, or exploring LGBTQ+ themes that engages with landscapes, ecosystems, climate change, or humanity’s relationship with the planet.
 A choose-your-own-read adult book club on third Thursdays celebrating LGBTQ+ authors, characters, and stories with a new theme each month.
-This March invites readers to choose a fiction or nonfiction book that explores LGBTQ+ rights, protest, resistance, advocacy, or similar actions that inspire.
 Choose any title that fits the theme, whether from our suggested list online or your own pick.
-All are welcome—LGBTQ+ readers, allies, and the curious.
 Questions or want the Zoom link?
 Call 570-421-0800 ext.
 317 or email programming@monroepl.org.
 For additional theme details and suggested reads, visit monroepl.org/kaleidoscope-book-club.

 __________________________________